IoannesPaulus/maze-runner-client/README.md

 - My language choice was java.

+- I used a basic recursive algorithm to solve the task.

 ## Running the client
 After cloning and starting the server clone this project and start the application: `mvn clean test`.